Plot sizes/Annual Fee

 Gardeners are required to fulfill the following 5 obligations annually in order to maintain ownership of garden plot(s):

-- CONTINUING EDUCATION: Attend 1 gardening course of your choice through Duke Farms or another suitable vendor.
+2. CONTINUING EDUCATION: Attend 1 elective gardening course of your choice through Duke Farms or another suitable vendor.
 Record title & date in the Gardener Log Book.
-NOTE: First year gardeners must complete 3 courses total: Orientation, Intro to Organic Gardening & a course of your choice.
+NOTE: First year gardeners must complete 3 courses total: Intro to Organic Gardening*, Orientation** & 1 elective.

-- WEEDS: Keep your plot(s) weeded and well maintained including arranging for plot care during periods of absence.
+4. MAINTENANCE: Keep your plot(s) weeded, harvested and well maintained.
+This includes arranging for plot care during periods of absence.

 Please also review all safety, security and conduct expectations as stated in the Duke Farms Community Garden Handbook.
 (The handbook is available by download HERE or you may request a hard copy.)